 Del-Mar-Va Beauty Academy defines its academic year as 900 clock hours and 30 weeks of instruction time at 30 hours per week.
-Therefore, with a program of 1500 clock hours, the student will complete one academic year with 900 clock hours and a partial academic year of 600 clock hours and may be eligible for financial aid.
+Therefore, in the Cosmetology program of 1500 clock hours, the student will complete one academic year with 900 clock hours and a partial academic year of 600 clock hours and may be eligible for financial aid.

 The academic year of 900 clock hours is broken down into two (2) payment periods of 450 hours each for the payment of federal Pell grants and federal Direct Loans.
+The remaining 600 hours is broken down into two(2) 300 hour payment periods.